Topic Specific Vocabulary

-Helicopter – aircraft with long blades on top that go round very fast.
+Helicopter – aircraft with long blades on top that assist in flying

 Tram – a vehicle that runs on rails and is propelled by electricity.

-- He was asked to take the tram to the departure terminal.
+- He was asked to take the tram to the departure terminal of the airport.

 - My friend travelled all the way from Mumbai to Chennai for my wedding.

-- The journey from Mcleodanj to Triund is very risky.
+- The journey from Mcleodanj to Triund is very tiring.